MrBounty/ZipponData/README.md

     // 5.
 Create a schema
     // A schema is how  the iterator will parse the file.
-    // If you are wrong here, it will return wrong/random data const schema = &[_]DType{
+    // If you are wrong here, it will return wrong/random data
+    // And most likely an error when iterating in the while loop const schema = &[_]DType{
         .Int,
         .Float,